 Built in 1809, the Stone Academy was a center of abolitionist activities and focus of mob violence in the 1830's.
-Site of the first Ohio Anti-Slavery Society convention and later an Underground Railroad safe house, the building is part now serves as a local history museum with exhibits and displays of historical artifacts from Zanesville and Muskingum County.
+Site of the first Ohio Anti-Slavery Society convention and later an Underground Railroad safe house, the building now serves as a local history museum with exhibits and displays of historical artifacts from Zanesville and Muskingum County.
 The building houses the Putnam Underground Railroad Interpretive Center and the Dale Moore Curry Local History Library and Archives.

 Share this listing

 Find travel inspiration for your next trip, get the latest Ohio news & find out about great events with our monthly newsletter!